geekcoding101/gcp-machine-learning/README.md

 This led me to create this project: following the well-structured curriculum of the Google Cloud ML certification path, but with completely updated content, modern tools, and platform-agnostic approaches.
 My goal is to help other cloud practitioners bridge the gap between cloud-specific AI services and fundamental machine learning engineering.

+## 🔄 Platform Adaptability

+While the examples in this course use GCP services, but core concepts should apply to any ML implementation.

 ## 📚 Course Structure

 Each module includes: